Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual

 \subsubsection{Virtual environment}

-The virtual environment of a shared space resembling Delft shopping streets was used in VR using Unreal Engine 5 (shown in Fig.~\ref{fig:setup}~b).
-The environment had no elements that indicated the right of way, i.e., no traffic lights, no stop signs, no pedestrian zebra, and no lane specification for automated shuttles.
-An audio effect of a noisy shared space and electric automated shuttles was added to enhance the realism of the virtual environment.
+The virtual environment replicated a shared space resembling shopping streets in Delft, the Netherlands, built in Unreal Engine 5 (Fig.~\ref{fig:setup}b).
+The environment contained no right-of-way indicators: no traffic lights, stop signs, pedestrian crossings, or lane markings.
+Ambient audio simulating a busy shared space and electric shuttle sounds were added to enhance immersion.